-Welcome to Rock Law Firm where Tempe’s trusted legal team helps residents of the greater Phoenix area find relief from creditor harassment and get a financial fresh start.
+Welcome to Rock Law Firm where Phoenix's trusted legal team helps residents of the greater Phoenix area find relief from creditor harassment and get a financial fresh start.
 Known as the “nice guy law firm,” Jacob Goodman and his team take a non-judgmental and personal approach to Arizona bankruptcy cases.
 We understand that the decision to file for bankruptcy is not an easy one, nor is it one that clients enter into with money on retainer.
-That’s why we offer zero-down chapter 7 bankruptcy filings.
+That’s why we offer zero-down Chapter 7 bankruptcy filings.

 Chapter 7 bankruptcy filing is the most common form of bankruptcy, with more than 400,000 Americans each year filing.
 Chapter 7 bankruptcy offers people the option to liquidate their assets to reduce financial burden and pay down some debt.

 Unlike other forms of bankruptcy, Chapter 7 filing does not require you to create a repayment plan.
 Rather, Chapter 7 bankruptcy is ideal for people who are behind on a great deal of unsecured debt, including credit cards, medical bills, and the like.
 In the state of Arizona, there are certain eligibility requirements you must meet to qualify for a Chapter 7 bankruptcy, along with required credit counseling and financial management courses.
 This all helps to set you up for success and to help you manage finances to avoid subsequent financial strain and bankruptcy.

 Prior to filing Chapter 7 bankruptcy, a complete review of your current financial status, including an inventory of assets and liabilities, is required to determine whether you qualify to file.
 At The Rock Law Firm, we can help you harness the power of the justice system and negotiate the best financial outcomes.

 Alternatives to Chapter 7 Bankruptcy